MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-sensors.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting turns off the location feature for this computer.

 If you enable this policy setting, the location feature is turned off, and all programs on this computer are prevented from using location information from the location feature.